 Please note that we are billing from date of order not date of Installation or Activation or Transfer.

-If you have taken advantage of the option (and it is fully optional) to setup a PayPal re-occuring payment, which will usually befor the usually be for the first day of each calendar month.
+If you have taken advantage of the option (and it is fully optional) to setup a PayPal re-occuring payment, which will usually be for the first day of each calendar month.
 You will receive e-mail notifications when the payment is made.
 These re-occuring payments will the continue until either you cancel them or we cancel them (or you ask us to cancel them for you), or until your credit card expires or no longer work when charged.

 This is seldom a problem, but here is the info so there are no potential misunderstandings.